 - The average CTR was around 0.25%, with special emphasis on premium destinations such as New York (with a CTR of over 0.60%).

 - After entering the website, users showed high interactivity rates, with almost 27,000 availability requests using the forms (38.5% conversion rate, in terms of visitors).

 - The cost per search came down to under 1€, which is 10 times lower than those obtained through previous campaigns.

 Groupalia on Social Media

-- Cost per engagement was between 0.02 and 0.03€.
-By obtaining very inexpensive traffic, it is possible to attract high volumes of visitors with very low investment.
+- The cost per engagement was between 0,02 and 0,03€.
+In essence, we attracted a high volume of visitors with very low investment.

 - Installation and purchase data were very similar to the app’s Twitter campaigns’, with a purchase conversion rate of 3.85% after installation.